IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

 _keywords: angular pivot grid, angular material pivot table, ignite ui for angular
 ---

+# What is Pivot Grid?

+Pivot Grids are used for summing up and representing voluminous multidimensional data in a cross-tabular format.
+The data summery can be easily and quickly sorted, grouped, or filtered.
+Such data can include sums, averages, and other statistics.
+End-users are enabled to modify the pivot table layout through drag-and-drop operations, according to their needs.

 # Angular Pivot Grid Overview

 The Angular Pivot Grid Component displays data in a [pivot table](http://en.wikipedia.org/wiki/Pivot_table) and helps performing complex analysis on the supplied data set.
 The `IgxPivotGridComponent` gives the ability to users to configure and display their data in a multi-dimensional pivot table structure.